isc-projects/bind9/CONTRIBUTING.md

-Reports of flaws in the BIND package, including software bugs, errors in the documentation, missing files in the tarball, suggested changes or requests for new features, etc, can be filled using [https://gitlab.isc.org/isc-projects/bind9/issues](https://gitlab.isc.org/isc-projects/bind9/issues).
+Reports of flaws in the BIND package, including software bugs, errors in the documentation, missing files in the tarball, suggested changes or requests for new features, etc, can be filed using [https://gitlab.isc.org/isc-projects/bind9/issues](https://gitlab.isc.org/isc-projects/bind9/issues).

 Due to a large ticket backlog, we are sometimes slow to respond,